May 10, 2018

 Mar 10, 2018

 The IELTS Academic Writing Test is regarded as the toughest test out of the four sections of the IELTS test.
 In the Writing Test.
 There are two tasks to do - Task1 and Task2.
 Candidates should first collect some free study materials from the Internet, and follow the instructions and tips given there about how to write an essay.
 But this is not a skill to develop without expert help, because apart from writing the essay in the correct format, the candidates need to know how to write error-free complex sentences, using a wide range of vocabulary appropriately.
 Execution of grammatical skill is a big factor.
 The essay writing job falls in Task 2, and candidates need to write in minimum 250 words, with hardly any spelling mistakes while chasing for a high Band Score.

-2. The candidates should always follow the basic structures of an ...
+The candidates should always follow the basic structures of an ...